 3. Comparative tax policy

 Conversations that revolve around taxes are never particularly fun!
 Especially if you’re filing them.
-But if you’ve ever wondered how tax policies affect businesses or why tax rates vary from state to state or country to country, it’s time to do your research!
+But if you’ve ever wondered how tax policies affect businesses or why tax rates vary from state to state or country to country, it’s time to take this research opportunity!
 Learn more about how taxes create trade-offs in our economy and affect economic growth, and the various taxation strategies (e.g., flat rate vs. progressive).
 Then, write a policy memo on why the U.S. should or shouldn't follow other developed countries in adopting a value-added tax (VAT).

 Idea by Economics research mentor Anthony